 5.20.
-Performance-related conditions are not the only terms that may apply to donations and grants.
-For example, a grant may be conditional on a charity obtaining matched funding, or subject to successfully obtaining planning consent.
-Meeting these terms would not be wholly within the control of the recipient charity and the outcome of the specified event is uncertain.
-The charity would not be able to recognise income, until these terms were met.
+Performance-related conditions are not the only conditions-terms that may apply to donations and grants.
+For example, a grant may be conditional on a charity obtaining matched funding, or subject to a-successfully obtaining planning consent.
+Meeting these conditions terms would not be wholly within the control of the recipient charity and the outcome of the specified event is uncertain.
+The charity would not have unconditional entitlement be able to recognise income to the income until these conditions-terms were met